Okunoshima, aka Rabbit Island

 Ferry ticket office and wharf is here: https://goo.gl/maps/iedNLQYRsNE2.
 Zoom in on the map to see the precise location of the wharf and ticket office.

 The AirBnB place I stayed in was a very old Japanese style house that was modestly spruced up for travelling guests.
-I honestly didn’t feel comfortable there, as it was a real Japanese like living experience.
+I honestly didn’t feel comfortable there, as it was a real Japanese-like living experience.
 The towels were thin, and very small, which is apparently normal for Japanese.
 The house overlooked a busy road and didn’t have curtains on the windows.
 I think you get the picture.
 To my horror, I realised that the host can even rate the guests, even though they are the ones who are in it for the business!
 Luckily I was nice, and clean.
 The host was super nice, super friendly, and super helpful.
+I got a good rating as an AirBnB guest.

 Surprisingly, you can camp on the island.
 You can rent gear that includes what looks like a four person tent, fly, hammock, camp table and chairs.
 Yes, I did say “hammock”!
 There are campfire hearths for cooking, and a shower block too.
 Of course, there’s bunnies all about the place when you wake up.
 So, what can you do for food?